chaseruskin/orbit/docs/src/topic/dst.md

 Remember that this identifier could appear again at the same namespace level as this exsiting entity in a different VHDL file.

-Now imagine you are integrating VHDL code from various existing IPs.
+Now imagine you are integrating VHDL code from various existing ips.
 As you instantiate entities within larger entities, you realize there exists another entity named `and_gate` further down in the hierarchy, but this one has a different behavior and port interface than the previously defined `and_gate` circuit from the "lab1/" directory.

 Filename: lab3/and_gate.vhd
 ``` vhdl